3dcitydb/3dcitydb-docs/source/overview/main-features.rst

    value.
 Supported data types are: string; integer and floating-point numbers; date; time; binary object (BLOB, e.g. for storing a file);
-   geometry object according to the specific geometry data type of Oracle or PostGIS respectively; simple, composite, or aggregate 3D solids or surfaces.
+   geometry object according to the specific geometry data type of PostGIS and Oracle respectively; simple, composite, or aggregate 3D solids or surfaces.
 Please note that generic attributes of type BLOB or geometry are not allowed as generic attributes in CityGML (and will, thus, not be exported by the CityGML exporter).
 However, it may